Retired Atlanta Braves Pitcher John Smoltz Shares Advice

-Atlanta Parent spoke with Smoltz.
+Atlanta Parent spoke with Smoltz, now 45.
 Here are the highlights:

 AP: Wow, six kids underfoot?
 Your household is almost a ball team.